How VA 2.0 Handles Consumer Contact Updates

 • Component-level changes (Address1, Address2, City, State, Zip) from <empty> to the new values

-• Agents can view these notes and optionally verify or adjust the record as needed.
+Agents may review the update and verify or adjust the record if needed.

 Workflow Triggers to Consider

-Two key triggers are involved when consumers update contact details:
+Two triggers may initiate when consumers update contact information:

 • onAfterVirtualAgentPersonContactUpdate: Initiates after a consumer updates address, phone, or email.